k3ai/k3ai/README.md

 k3ai cluster deploy --type k3s --n mycluster
 ```

-## 🌝 Install a plugin to do our AI experimentations
+## 🌝 Install a plugin to do your AI experimentations

 Now that the server is up and running let's type: